GUNDUPOOJA/WeRemindYou/README.md

 7. press "Enter"to create your local clone.
 8. Then open this folder using "Android studio" and then run this app using emulator.

+## Completion Status

+1. Welcome page - In this page there is an option to create a new reminder – Completed

+1. Create reminder page where users can create a new reminder – Completed

+1. Checkbox option to enable / disable the alarm in create reminder activity – Completed

+1. User can still be able to view all the reminders in the dashboard as a list view even after selecting the disable option of the reminder - Completed

+1. Displaying the date picker dialog box when user clicks on Date button when creating a new reminder – Completed

+1. Displaying the Time picker dialog box when user clicks on Time button when creating a new reminder – Completed

+1. Setting the priority for the reminder i.e high(visible in red color), medium(visible in blue color), low(visible in green color) in create reminder activity page – Completed

+1. Selecting the location (using google maps) when user clicks on select location button while setting a new reminder – Completed

+1. Displaying the place name and address of the selected location in the create reminder activity – Completed

+1. Generation of google maps API key for accessing google maps on our application – Completed

+1. Main Activity - Displaying the reminders in the main dashboard – Completed

+1. Ringing Activity - User can dismiss or snooze the alarm – Completed

+1. Ringing Activity – When the user clicks on snooze the alarm will continuously ring – Completed

+1. Rate us page – allows the user to rate the application – Completed

+1. About us page – This page mainly describes about the application – Completed

 ## References :
 - [For adding API key](https://youtu.be/0ZSg58AV8r8)
 - [SQLite](https://www.youtube.com/watch?v=yzwJr-JM7yc)